- Chemistry (B.Sc. / M.Sc.): Dr. Almut Ruyter

 Website (in German)

-The University of Erlangen-Nürnberg is part of a large international network and maintains close contacts with about 500 partner universities in 62 countries.
-FAU scientists work closely with top universities around the world.
-The International Office is the central point of contact of FAU, which is open to students and graduate students from abroad as well as German students and doctoral students who wish to go abroad.
-Detailed information on the International Office can be found on the FAU website.
+The FAU is part of a large, international network and maintains close contacts with about 500 partner universities in 62 countries around the world.
+The International Office is the central point of contact with the FAU, which is open to students from all over the world as well as German students who wish to go abroad.
+More detailed information on the International Office can be found on the FAU website.

 You can find information about the exchange programmes for Chemistry and Molecular Science here: Exchange students.